Erik-Kelemen/Low-Latency-Trading-Framework/README.md

 interpolator.cpp: Handles interpolating gaps in the real-world data at the millisecond level.
 It reads the prices from "exchange_prices.csv" delivered by the web scraper and, every 10 milliseconds, populates a new entry into a CSV file "interpolated_prices.csv" based on minor random variations (+/- 0.0005 by default).

-data_publisher.cpp: Reads "interpolated_prices.csv" and publishes real-world stock prices back to the TradingEngine, controller.cpp, using Apache Kafka.
+data_publisher.cpp: Reads "interpolated_prices.csv" and publishes stock prices back to the TradingEngine, controller.cpp, using Apache Kafka.

 ## TradingEngine:

 controller.cpp: Accepts stock prices from the Kafka Queue (provided by data_publisher) and organizes the data into a format that can be sent to the trading_strategy.cpp.

 trading_strategy.cpp: Implemented by quant developers using your framework to return trading decisions based on the provided stock prices and the current pool of remaining cash managed by the controller.cpp.

-The trades returned by trading_strategy.cpp are evaluated to calculate the profits and losses of the trading algorithm given the real-world data.
+The trades returned by trading_strategy.cpp are evaluated to calculate the profits and losses of the trading algorithm given the prices data.

+data_receiver.cpp: A consumer for accepting messages from the Kafka Queue and passing prices to the controller.

+position_calculator.cpp: An engine for computing the remaining Cash and net P&L given the trades and prices from the controller.

 ## Performance Profiling:

 performance_profiler.cpp: Responsible for measuring the latencies of each component in the framework, helping to analyze the efficiency and speed of the system.

+## Model:

+stock_price.cpp: Struct type definition for StockPrice as (ticker, time, price)

+stock_trade.cpp: Struct type definition for StockTrade as (ticker, time, qty)

+util.cpp: Miscellaneous utility functions for reading/writing from/to streams and files.
+Primarily used in MarketDatSimulator

 ## How to Use
 ### Redis Setup: